 After transferring each tissue culture insert to an individual sterile bag, place the bags and the 6-well plates with experimental medium into the 37 °C incubator [1-MED].

 Shot of the bags and 6-well plate on a tray (Talent is holding the tray next to the open TC incubator).
-Talent then slides the tray onto a shelf in the TC hood.
+Talent then slides the tray onto a shelf in the TCincubator.

 After one-hour, carefully pack the sterile bags with the tissue culture inserts in plastic boxes inside a thermo-regulated box filled with de-ionized water at 37 °C. The water should keep the organotypic slices at physiologic temperature throughout the shock wave exposure protocol [1-MED-over the shoulder].